 Eleven responding states do not automatically exclude patients, although they may choose to do so after performing a clinical review.

-Missouri automatically excludes patients who are in long-term care from PRR enrollment.
+Texas automatically excludes patients who are in long-term care or skilled nursing facilities from PRR enrollment.

 Process for patient notification of PRR enrollment